 The previous section explained how to read 1000 data points using the finite synchronous Read method.
 The following example demonstrates how to set up the same operation asynchronously.

 ' Create a new task

 myTask = New Task("aiTask")

 ' Create a channel myTask.AIChannels.CreateVoltageChannel(physicalChannelComboBox.Text, "", CType(-1, AITerminalConfiguration), -10.0, 10.0, AIVoltageUnits.Volts)

-' Configure timing specs
+' Configure timing specs for a finite acquisition

 myTask.Timing.ConfigureSampleClock("", 1000, SampleClockActiveEdge.Rising, SampleQuantityMode.FiniteSamples, 1000)